Massive and wide ranging stock

 - Carbon-graphite electrodes (often copper-coated)

-- Personal protective equipment (PPE) due to sparks and metal splatter
+- Full personal protective equipment (PPE) with Shade 13 welding helmet (high amperage brightness), and due to sparks and metal splatter

 Advantages Over Other Methods: